elementscode/templates/README.md

 @elements/templates
 ===================

-These are the default templates used by the `elements create` command to create projects and project resources.
-These templates are installed when elements is installed.
-You can override templates globally or at the project level.
+Global templates used by the elements create command.

+Templates let you create projects and project resources from default files and folder structures.
+These templates are installed globally with this package when you install elements.

+You can find these templates in `~/elements/node_modules/@elements/templates/src`.
-To override global templates copy the template from this **src** folder into **~/elements/config/user/templates** folder.
-You can also create new templates in this folder to make them globally accessible.
+And you can override default global templates by copying the template folder into the `~/elements/config/user/templates` folder and updating the source code for the template.
+You can also create brand new templates.
+Look at the default templates for examples.

-To override or create project specific templates, update or create the template in the project's **config/templates** folder.
+You can override or create new templates at the project level by putting templates into the `config/templates` folder of the project.

-To see how to create a template look at **src/app/index.js** in this project.